mhvwerts/randommw/README.md

-# zignormw: Generation of pseudo-random numbers with uniform and Gaussian distributions
+# randommw: Generation of pseudo-random numbers with uniform and Gaussian distributions

 ## Introduction